-- How do Joseph's brothers react when Joseph first reveals himself to them? - How have you seen God work in your life to bring good through injustices?
+- 1. How do Joseph's brothers react when Joseph first reveals himself to them? - How have you seen God work in your life to bring good through injustices?

 Joseph's forgiveness.
 Joseph is deeply moved when he sees that his brothers have changed.
 He cannot contain the powerful emotions that overcome him.
 When he reveals who he is, the brothers are terrified, remembering their cruel treatment of him.
 They know Joseph has the power to do whatever he wants to them.
 Joseph, instead of taking revenge, extends mercy.
-He reassures his brothers of his complete forgiveness and good will toward them.
-He acknowledges the hand of God working in the circumstances of his life in order to save his family.
-(A similar event is repeated after Jacob dies.
-Genesis 50:15-21)
+He reassures his

-Life Lesson.
-Responding with forgiveness and kindness, rather than revenge, to those who mistreat us frees us emotionally, mentally, and physically (Romans 12:17-21).
+Life Lesson: Responding with forgiveness and kindness, rather than revenge, to those who mistreat us frees us emotionally, mentally, and physically (Romans 12:17-21).
 Know that God is in the process of working everything out for good that was meant for evil (Genesis 50:20; Romans 8:28).